 Refuse the Field Sobriety Tests & Voluntary Breath Test

 While classified by some as standardized, field sobriety tests are still slanted in favor of law enforcement and provide easy evidence for probable cause.
 Simply put, these test are tough to "beat" - even for a person who is completely sober.
 Trying to walk heel to toe in a straight line or attempting to stand on one leg without using your arms for balance are actions our bodies are not designed to perform.
 On top of that, it is likely that you will be asked to perform these tests under far less than optimal conditions.
 That is, you will likely be performing these SFSTs while highly nervous after being stopped by the police, at night with blue lights flashing all around you, and on the side of a roadway or highway where other cars are passing by.

 You may refuse to blow for a preliminary breath test.
-And you likely should.
+And you likely should, as the benefits of refusing the PBT can set you up for a successful outcome further down the line.
 A positive result, meaning that alcohol is present on your breath, will further be used against you in the officer’s probable cause analysis.
 Your refusal to take this breath test cannot be used as substantive evidence to convict you.